-Of the above, co-investments amounting to \$5.3 million (June 30, 2020: \$5.6 million) are classified as FVOCI investments.
-For FVOCI investments, during the year, a gain of \$0.6 million (2020: loss of \$1.3 million) was recognized in other comprehensive income and nil (2020: losses of \$4.8 million) amount was recycled to retained earnings on derecognition.
+Of the above, co-investments amounting to \$4 million (June 30, 2021: \$5.3 million) are classified as FVOCI investments.
+For FVOCI investments, during the year, a loss of \$0.3 million (2021: gain of \$0.6 million) was recognized in other comprehensive income and no (2021: nil) amount was recycled to retained earnings on derecognition.
 These investments comprise funds which are not immediately available for redemption due to the liquidity profile of the instruments held by the underlying managers and are classified as Level 3 investments in the fair value hierarchy.